Canner/WrenAI/wren-ai-service/README.md

     - go to `http://WREN_UI_HOST:WREN_UI_PORT`(default is http://localhost:3000) to interact interact from the UI
 - `make dev-down` to stop the needed containers

-## Production Environment Setup

-- copy `.env.prod.example` file to `.env.prod` and fill in the environment variables
-- `make build` to build the docker image
-- `make up` to run the wren-ai-service and other containers
-- `make down` to stop the docker container

 ## Pipeline Evaluation(Deprecated, will introduce new way to evaluate the speed in the future)

 - install `psql`